vNxr/Encrypt-Decrypt/README.md

-Hello, this tool allows you to encrypt and decrypt messages with letters.
+Hello, this tool allows you to encrypt and decrypt messages with letters:
 Note - to install:
 sudo apt-get update;
 sudo apt install python3;